wj01011/wj01011/README.md

 ### Hi there 👋

-I'm Wendy from Washington USA and I like to create software to help businesses run more efficiently.
+I'm a CS undergraduate from UW Seattle and I like to create software to help businesses run more efficiently.
 I'm currently working on a webpage/mobile app that connects all foodie to local eateries in the area.
 I enjoy learning new tools and programming languages and hope to become a fullstack developer one day.